pantheon-systems/documentation/source/_docs/disaster-recovery.md

 ![Pantheon Site Disaster Recovery Architecture Diagram](/source/docs/assets/images/site-dr-diagram.png)

 ## Access
-Site Disaster Recovery is available for purchase as an add-on to all Elite site plans.
-It's not available for Elite Starter plans.
+Site Disaster Recovery is available for purchase as an add-on to all Elite site plans except Elite Starter.
 For more information, please [contact Sales](https://pantheon.io/contact-us).

 ## How It Works